marcopaglio/BookingApp/README.md

 ### What else?

-To use the BookingApp application, following programs must be installed on your machine:
+To [Run the BookingApp application](#run-the-bookingapp-application) following programs must be installed on your machine:

-- Java SDK (and JRE?)
-11 (or more?)
+- Java Runtime Environment (JRE) 11 (or greater)
-- Docker engine and Docker compose
+- Docker Engine and Docker Compose

 To replicate builds, tests and so on, the BookingApp project also requires the following programs installed on your machine:
-- Java JRE 11 (or more?)
+- Java JDK 11 (or more?)
 - Git

 If you wanna use an IDE: